How It Works

 With online learning, your child can learn at home, or wherever there's an internet connection, while enjoying the benefits and support of a school program.
 They'll complete a mix of online lessons and offline activities, using K12-provided books and materials.* State-certified teachers provide instruction in virtual sessions called "Class Connects."

 Michigan Virtual Academy (MGLVA) uses quality curriculum from K12 designed to let students find the learning style that works best for them, allowing them to find their own path to success.
 Each online classroom offers engaging and relevant lessons that build on your child's interests and abilities.
-Plus, high school students can prepare for life after graduation with Stride Career Prep.
+Plus, high school students can prepare for life after graduation with our career and college prep program.

 What's My Role as a Parent?